Skip to content

 Throughout the discussions, several key regional concerns were raised.
 These included the need for an agroecological transition capable of meeting growing food demands, the search for alternatives in response to the water crisis, and the redefinition of production and supply models in a framework of food sovereignty.
 Attention was also given to regulatory mechanisms to ensure fair access to healthy, high-quality, and culturally rooted food.
 The role of the Mediterranean diet sparked a lively debate, especially as it is increasingly declining in daily practices, threatened by the standardisation of eating habits and the rise of ultra-processed foods.

-This colloquium took place within a broader momentum of strenghtened Mediterranean cooperation.
-The CIHEAM and the GID, in partnership with other academic, scientific, and regional institutions, aimed to highlight local knowledge, sustainable innovations, and drivers of collective action to address the food challenges of the 21st century.
-Montpellier, a centre of excellence in agroecology and agricultural sciences, provided an ideal setting for these forward-looking discussions.
-The proceedings revealed several major insights.
+This colloquium formed part of a broader momentum of strengthened Mediterranean cooperation.
+In partnership with other academic, scientific and regional institutions, the CIHEAM and the GID sought to highlight local knowledge, sustainable innovations and the drivers of collective action needed to address the food challenges of the twenty-first century.
+Montpellier, a recognised centre of excellence in agro-ecology and agricultural sciences, provided an ideal setting for these forward-looking discussions.
+The proceedings brought to light several key insights.

 A Food Model in Search of New Landmarks?

-For more than 70 years, agricultural policies have favoured a productivist vision, focused on modernisation and standardisation, primarily to meet growing food demands, often at the expense of cultural and ecological specificities.
-Food has gradually drifted away from the social contract to become a commercial issue shaped by market demands and technologies.
-In this context, food must be restored to the heart of the relationship between citizens, territories, and institutions.
-It is therefore urgent to place food issues back at the centre of public policy.
+For more than seventy years, agricultural policies have favoured a productivist vision, centred on modernisation and standardisation, primarily to meet growing food demand, often at the expense of cultural and ecological specificities.
+Food has gradually drifted away from the social contract, becoming a commercial matter shaped by market forces and technological developments.
+In this context, food must be restored to the heart of the relationship between citizens, territories and institutions.
+It is therefore urgent to place food back at the centre of public policy.

 The Mediterranean Diet: Between Heritage and Future